scbd/bioland-cli/README.md

 7. if custom url, have client cname the domain  to ${code}.bioland.infra.cbd.int and  point ${code}.bioland.infra.cbd.int to cdn.bioland.infra.cbd.int
 8. ddev drush @${newSiteCode} cr
 9. login, manually add remove languages
-10. manually add GA code if not a country
+10. manually add GA code - (if not a country)
-11. manually configure SAML - if not a country code such as 'asean'
+11. manually configure SAML - (if not a country code such as 'asean')

 SAML Config - if not a country code